Improving Intrusion Detection with Domain-Invariant Representation Learning in Latent Space: Related Work

 \section{Related Work}

-Domain generalization techniques can be grouped into the following primary categories: domain invariant representation learning, meta-learning,latent dimension regularization, and metric learning.

-\textit{1) Domain Invariant Representation Learning:} This method aims to identify domain invariant representations that can be extended to unseen domains.
+Domain generalization techniques can be grouped into the following primary categories: domain invariant representation learning, meta-learning,latent dimension regularization, and metric learning. \textit{1) Domain Invariant Representation Learning:} This method aims to identify domain invariant representations that can be extended to unseen domains.
 The crux of these strategies, as seen in works such as \cite{seo2020learning}, is to filter out domain-specific insights while maintaining cross-domain information.
 Notable studies employing autoencoders, such as \cite{ghifary2015domain}, amalgamate multiple domains during training, augmented by data enhancement techniques, to extract domain-invariant characteristics.
 These features then demonstrate superior generalization to out-of-distribution data.
 Another study, Maximum Mean Discrepancy Adversarial Autoencoder (MMD-AAE) \cite{li2018domain}, in the context of few-shot learning, emphasizes aligning varied domain distributions to a generic prior distribution while engaging in adversarial feature learning.
 An innovative approach is suggested in \cite{chattopadhyay2020learning}, where a domain-centric masking technique is applied to learn both domain-specific and domain-invariant features.
 This will facilitate efficient source domain classification and sufficient generalization to target domains.
-In \cite{liang2021boosting}, a noise-enhanced supervised autoencoder is presented.
-This autoencoder undertakes a dual task of reconstructing inputs and classifying both the inputs and the reconstructed entities by feeding them back as input to the model.
-Leveraging the intra-class correlation (ICC) metric, they demonstrate the superior discriminative and generalizing capabilities of the learned feature embeddings.
-Moreover, authors in \cite{jin2020feature} propose domain generalization through domain-invariant representation that uniformly distributes across multiple source domains.
+In \cite{liang2021boosting}, a noise-enhanced supervised autoencoder reconstructs and classifies both inputs and their reconstructions, using intra-class correlation to show improved feature discrimination and generalization.
+Moreover, the authors \cite{jin2020feature} propose domain generalization through domain-invariant representation that uniformly distributes across multiple source domains.
 Their approach employs moment alignment of distributions and enforces feature disentanglement via an entropy loss.
-Recently, the DIFEX \cite{lu2022domain} paper utilizes a knowledge distillation framework to capture the high-level Fourier phase as internally-invariant characteristics, while simultaneously learning cross-domain correlation alignment to extract mutually-invariant features.
+The DIFEX \cite{lu2022domain} paper employs knowledge distillation to capture internally-invariant Fourier phase features and aligns cross-domain correlations to extract mutually-invariant representations.